voxeltycoon/issues/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Report specific bug with clear behavior.
+about: Report a specific bug with clear behavior.
 For anything else, please use Discussions.
 title: ''
 labels: ''
 assignees: ''